 Understanding what's actually on the NPTE is half the battle.
 Many students waste precious study time on topics that rarely appear on the exam while neglecting high-yield areas.
-This comprehensive breakdown of the 2025 NPTE content areas will help you study smarter, not harder.
+This comprehensive breakdown of the current NPTE-PT content areas—based on the FSBPT test content outline effective January 2024—will help you study smarter, not harder.

 📋 Table of Contents